 According to AmmunitionStore.com, “This leakage can cause an imbalance inside your ammo changing the pressure in your firearm chamber.
 This can lead to significant inaccuracy upon firing.”

-While it’s usual for the temperature outside to reach that high, places like the inside of your vehicle, especially the trunk, have the potential to.
+It is unusual for the temperature outside to reach that high.
+But places like the inside of your vehicle, especially the trunk, have the potential to.

 On the other hand, freezing temperatures may not cause a loss of powder in your cartridge, however there’s a large possibility that it will change the ballistic performance of your bullets.
 Similar to when ammo is exposed to extreme heat, this can affect the accuracy of the shots fired, especially with long-range rifle ammo.